odrodrig/django-crud/README.md

 Now you can add birthdays to the users of your application and have them displayed on our table.

-These steps that we did above only have to be done if you change the model.py file.
+These steps that we did above to customize the app only have to be done if you change the model.py file.
 If you are just making changes to the templates or views then you can just do the push to Bluemix.